AdityaKK0407/my_lox/README.md

   - len - returns length of array or string
   - var_type - return the type of variable (even works for functions, classes and instances)
   - reverse - returns the reverse of string or array
+  - append - inserts a element in the array at the given index (default: end of array)
+  - remove - removes the element in the array at the given index (default: end of array)

 # How to Run